ElectroArtifex/ConvertJavaTextureToBedrock/README.md

 - [jimp](https://www.npmjs.com/package/jimp) for graphic manipulation
 - [file-saver](https://www.npmjs.com/package/file-saver) for deliver the converted pack to download
 - [webpack](https://www.npmjs.com/package/webpack) for bundle the dist code
-- [gh-pages](https://www.npmjs.com/package/gh-pages) for publish a new version to the github static page
+- [gh-pages](https://www.npmjs.com/package/gh-pages) for publish a new version to the github static page (web app)

 # Use it direct in your code
 Add it as a dependency to your `package.json`